 About The Peaceful Investor

-The Peaceful Investor is a forthcoming book that synthesizes decades of research into a plain language guide to investing for individual investors.
+The Peaceful Investor is a website (and forthcoming book) that synthesizes decades of research into a plain language guide to investing for individual investors.
 Appropriate investing is a process that should be implemented to achieve an individual's goals and limit risks, but too many investors make financial decisions based on instincts, or influenced by their circle of friends, family, or media.

 The Peaceful Investor starts with the psychology of investing and relatively recent discoveries from behavioral finance because individual's experiences and pre-existing beliefs affect how they interpret new information.
 It can be critical to recognize risk tolerances and biases and consider how they may impact decision making to help prevent investors from shooting themselves in the foot.
 The book then bluntly discusses statements by some prominent individuals that the investment business is a "scam" and analyzes in depth the many (often unreasonable) costs of financial services.
 Informed investors should avoid being taken advantage of, or allowing Wall Street, or advisors to syphon off any more of their funds than necessary.